plone/training/theming/theme-package-4.rst

 Theme Package IV: Creating And Customizing Plone Templates
 ==========================================================

+In the previous sections we :doc:`created our custom theme <theme-package-2>` and :doc:`customized it using CSS <theme-package-3>`.
+But sometimes CSS isn't enough, sometimes we have to adjust the HTML markup.
+If we don't want to use Diazo rules and :term:`XSLT` for it, there is another way: customizing templates.

+In this section we will show you how you can customize existing templates and create new ones specific for your theme.

 Overriding A Plone Template
 ===========================

-A large part of the Plone UI is provided by BrowserView and Viewlet templates.
+A large part of the Plone UI is provided by *BrowserView* and *Viewlet* templates.

-You can see all viewlets and their managers (sortable containers) when you view the URL ``./@@manage-viewlets``).
+You can see all viewlets and their managers (sortable containers) when you view the URL ``./@@manage-viewlets``.

 .. note::